 HD Glasses: Technological Marvel or a New Way to Nickel & Dime?

 For someone with a great pair of prescription lenses already helping them see the world clearly, this might understandably come off as a vacuous marketing term.

 By using a new all-digital approach, starting with the instruments used to take far more exact measurements during each patient’s exam and ending with a high-detail cutting process, the final result is lenses that perform better under far more varied conditions.
-This is where the alternate term “free-form lenses” comes from.
+This is where the alternate term “free-form lenses” stems from.
 HD lenses are not pre-designed cuts being reshaped to match a prescription; the process is an entirely free-form approach to designing the shape of the entire lens.
-And yet again, we run into a vague term: “perform better.”
+And, yet again, we run into a vague term, “perform better.”
 So let’s get into how that works, and what that actually means:

-They were already seeing well, but often with several minor caveats.
+They were already seeing well but, often, with several minor caveats.
 Digital lenses seek to remove those caveats by providing edge-to-edge clarity across any and all frame designs.

 An exam that accounts for HD lenses can address these extremely minor peculiarities, giving a patient who already benefits from eyeglasses a further boost in their day-to-day sight.